 What is a Stock Keeping Unit (SKU)?

 A Stock Keeping Unit or SKU is a number that is assigned to a product for the purpose of inventory management and ease of tracking.
-In other words, a stock keeping unit is a unique identifier assigned to each product for easy identification.
+In other words, a stock keeping unit is a unique identifier assigned to each product for easier and more efficient record-keeping.

 The Importance of SKUs

 Stock keeping units are highly important and commonly used by retail stores, warehouses, and product fulfillment centers.
-Stock keeping units provide many key uses such as:
+Stock keeping units have many key uses, such as the following:

 - Identifying a specific product